These Pumpkin Chocolate Chip Cookie Bars are something you must try this fall. In fact, it would make a perfect treat for the upcoming holidays!

 - 1 cup pumpkin puree

-- 1 bag semi-sweet chocolate chips 2 cups
+- 12 ounce bag semi-sweet chocolate chips about 2 cups

 Frosting